 Canon vs. Legends

-Different Kinds of Star Wars Books
+Type of Star Wars Media

-Regardless of your favorite kind of media, or your favorite eras of the Star Wars timeline, your friends at Youtini can help you find your next favorite story from a galaxy far, far, away!
+Regardless of your favorite kind of media, or your favorite eras of the Star Wars books timeline, your friends at Youtini can help you find your next favorite story from a galaxy far, far, away!